mmesiti/shell-novice/learners/reference.md

 executes it, prints the result, and waits for another command.

 [recursive]{#recursive}
-:   A recursive precudure is one where one step of the procedure is to apply the procedure itself (usually to a different input).
-In the context of shell, it often refers to applying a command to a directory and to all directories contained within that directory.
+:   A recursive precedure is one that calls itself.
+This technique is often used to deal with subdirectories of unknown depth.
+Thus a `--recursive` option with a directory argument often applies the command not just to the directory itself, but to all contents of the directory no matter how many levels of subdirectories are present.

 [redirect]{#redirect}
 :   To send a command's output to a file rather than to the screen or another command,